 1280 North McDowell Boulevard, Petaluma, CA 94954, (707) 778-8776

 This craft brewery and gastro-pub celebrates the North Coast and even names each of their beers after a prominent coastal Redwood tree only found in the ‘fog belt’ — the area along the Northern California coast that’s typically covered in fog, which produces a unique ecosystem.
-In addition to the stately brews that are available on tap, Fogbelt Brewing Company also hosts regular events, with a monthly food and beer pairing featuring a new line-up each month.
-And in May 2019, they’ll also be throwing Barrelrock, the Fogbelt Brewery Parking Lot Party, which will feature a mini music festival, special beer releases, and outdoor barbeque.
+At their original brewery and taproom in Santa Rosa, you’ll find stately brews available on tap, local and seasonal fare, and a rotating selection of events each month.
+Their second location in Healdsburg, known as Fogbelt Station, is a beer garden next to the historic train station, offering both brews and food.
+Too early for beer?
+The Station café is open in the mornings to serve coffee, espresso, and pastries.

 1305 A Cleveland Avenue, Santa Rosa, CA 95401, (707)978-3400